-- Frontages must relate to the predominant layout (for example, within a courtyard) and should not dilute the agricultural character of the buildings. - Entrances should be simple and should not be domestic in style.
+- Consideration must be given as to whether existing buildings face inwards, a common feature of courtyard farmsteads, or outwards towards the surrounding landscape.
+This must be respected in providing frontages for new development or conversions. - Entrances should be simple and should not be domestic in style.
 Landscaping can be used to demarcate the entrance.

-Existing openings must be used for windows and doors and any new windows must be kept to a minimum and carefully positioned.
+• Existing openings must be used for windows and doors and any new windows must be kept to a minimum and carefully positioned.
 Windows and doors must be designed (in terms of proportions and design of the window or door unit) to reduce the effect of domestication and ensure that the agricultural character of the building is retained.

-- Farm buildings typically illustrate a varied material palette.
+• Farm buildings typically illustrate a varied material palette.
 Timber and metal-sheet cladding, red brick, flint and render are all materials used, with water reed thatch, pantiles and metal sheets utilised for roofing.
-Timber must be used for joinery. - Where new render is proposed on a building of pre-1919 construction, consideration must be given as to how the building works and whether the render will cause damp and other long-term damage to the building.
+Timber must be used for joinery.

+• Where new render is proposed on a building of pre-1919 construction, consideration must be given as to how the building works and whether the render will cause damp and other long-term damage to the building.
 Advice can be found on the Historic England website.